Jan Christian Vestre: 2025

 Following raised awareness about children's screentime by doctor and actor Anders Danielsen Lie, Vestre announced in late January that he would task the Norwegian Directorate of Health to draft concrete advise and guidelines regarding screen time, age limit and content.

 He announced in March that the government would be aiming to mandate digital consultations for doctors in the event that patients can't attend an in-person appointment or unable by any other means.
 Vestre also called it a measure to strengthen public health in competition with private offers and emphasised the importance of the public health sector keeping up with technological development.

 Vestre announced in June that the government would be aiming to make an amendment to law that allows partners of women having an abortion, to be present during the procedure.
 This also followed a motion request from parliament to allow this and the government has sent a proposal for hearing.
 Vestre added that they were hoping the amendment would secure this right to be clear for all patient groups.

 Vestre announced in August that the government would be implementing a 16-year-old age restriction to energy drinks after listening to professional advise.
 The change would come into effect from 1 January 2026.
-It received a mixed reception from the health and brewery sectors, with the former arguing that the government didn't go far enough and should have implemented a 18-year-old age restriction, while the latter argued it was unnecessary.
+It received a mixed reception from the health and brewery sectors, with the former arguing that the government didn't go far enough and should have implemented an 18-year-old age restriction, while the latter argued it was unnecessary.

 Following revelations by Verdens Gang that at least 23 suspended doctors from abroad had been working in Norway, Vestre pledged in October that Norway would be working closely with other European countries on the matter and additionally task the Norwegian Board of Health Supervision in writing a report on how the revelations has affected patient security and how to ensure the issue doesn't happen again.
 Kjersti Toppe, the chair of the Standing Committee on Health and Care Services, asked Vestre to give an explanation to parliament on the matter, while also calling the revelations "scandalous" and expressed worry that it would jeopardise trust in Norwegian health authorities.